Environmental issues in the United States: Pesticides

 The Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) was first passed in 1947, giving the United States Department of Agriculture responsibility for regulating pesticides.
-In 1972, FIFRA underwent a major revision and transferred responsibility of pesticide regulation to the Environmental Protection Agency and shifted emphasis to protection of the environment and public health.
+In 1972, FIFRA underwent a major revision and transferred responsibility for pesticide regulation to the Environmental Protection Agency and shifted emphasis to protection of the environment and public health.

 Pollution

 Plastic pollution

 The United States is the biggest creator of plastic waste and the third largest source of ocean plastic pollution, e.g. plastic waste that gets into the oceans.
 Much of the plastic waste generated in the United States is shipped to other countries.

 Solid waste

 At 760 kg per person the United States generates the greatest amount of municipal waste.
 In 2018 municipal waste totaled 292.4 e6ST, or 4.9 lb per person per day.

 Population

 The total U.S. population crossed the 100 million mark around 1915, the 200 million mark in 1967, and the 300 million mark in 2006 (estimated on Tuesday, October 17).
 The U.S. population more than tripled during the 20th century – a growth rate of about 1.3 percent a year – from about 76 million in 1900 to 281 million in 2000.

-Population growth is fastest among minorities, and according to the United States Census Bureau's estimation for 2005, 45% of American children under the age of 5 are minorities.
+Population growth is fastest among minorities, and according to the United States Census Bureau's estimation for 2005, 45% of American children under age 5 are minorities.
 In 2007, the nation's minority population reached 102.5 million.
 A year before, the minority population totaled 100.7 million.
 Hispanic and Latino Americans accounted for almost half (1.4 million) of the national population growth of 2.9 million between July 1, 2005, and July 1, 2006.

 Based on a Population Clock maintained by the U.S. Census Bureau, the current U.S. population, as of July 2021 is about 332 million.
-A 2004 U.S. Census Bureau report predicted an increase of one third by the year 2050.
+A 2004 U.S. Census Bureau report predicted an increase of one-third by the year 2050.
 A subsequent 2008 report projects a population of 439 million, which is a 44% increase from 2008.